schultzdre/SAMMIM/docs/source/index.rst

 If you use SAMMI for your project, please cite the following `publication
 <https://doi-org.stanford.idm.oclc.org/10.1093/bioinformatics/btz927>`_.

-Schultz, Andre, and Rehan Akbani.
-"SAMMI: A Semi-Automated Tool for the Visualization of Metabolic Networks." *Bioinformatics* (2019).
+Schultz, A., & Akbani, R. (2019).
+SAMMI: A Semi-Automated Tool for the Visualization of Metabolic Networks. *Bioinformatics*.

 Installation and Usage
 ===================================